peterbjorgensen/msgnet/README.md

 Install the dependency
  - [Vorosym](https://github.com/peterbjorgensen/vorosym)

-Set the `datadir` variable in `src/msgnet/defaults.py` to a preferred path to save datasets.
+Set the `datadir` variable in `src/msgnet/defaults.py` to a preferred path in which the datasets will be saved.

 Then run `python setup.py install` or `python setup.py install --user` to install the module.